Small business ideas that actually work in 2026

 Do I need a business plan to start a small business?

-A business plan isn't legally required, but it helps you clarify your target market, pricing strategy, and financial projections.
+A business plan is not legally required, but it helps you clarify your target market, pricing strategy, and financial projections.
 Even a simple one-page plan that outlines your concept, customers, costs, and marketing approach increases your chances of success.

 How long does it take for a small business to become profitable?